transentis/carsharing-ai-assistant/README.md

 - "Given those processes, which other processes would you expect a car sharing enterprise to have?"
 - "List all systems in the knowledge graph"
 - "Given the list of systems, please identify those systems that could be consolidated?"
+- "Which processes are at risk if the Mobile Application Plattform fails?"

 ## Example Report Prompts